ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 Creating a Victim in this fashion will return a Victim object as if it been queried for directly.

-NOTE: These Asset paths and field names will be identical to those outlined in the Victims section.
+.. note:: These Asset paths and field names will be identical to those outlined in the Victims section.

 Updating Entities
 ^^^^^^^^^^^^^^^^^